 Our attorneys take pride in being on the cutting edge of our ever-evolving case law so that we can better serve our clients.
 Contact us at (973) 577-4118 to arrange your consultation today.

 The attorneys at Riordan & Associates, LLC have represented many clients with unique arguments pertaining to the distribution of assets.
 For example, one of our attorneys convinced the trial court to award the vast majority of retirement assets to our client because the other party had dissipated his share of retirement assets.

 Our attorneys are also adept at:

 Asset identification and distribution is, obviously, an incredibly important part of any divorce matter, and should be entrusted to experienced professionals.
 At Riordan & Associates, LLC, we are confident that we can protect your interests.
-We urge you to speak with a family law attorney in Denville today.
+We urge you to speak with an attorney in Denville today.

 Contact us at (973) 577-4118 for a consultation, or request a meeting with a lawyer online.
 We look forward to working with you and applying our experience and professionalism to your case.